by-pinja/kubernetes-image-updater/README.md

 However this raises many issues:

-- When multiple projects use same container (which is common case) i need to reconfigure existing CI pipeline for shared container to update everything.
+- When multiple projects use same container (which is common case) they need to reconfigure existing CI pipeline for shared container to update everything.
 - What happens if you delete old project namespace from testing environment?
 Build will fail...
 - Unnecessary boilerplate.